async-profiler/async-profiler/docs/ProfilingModes.md

 -agentpath:/path/to/libasyncProfiler.so=start,event=cpu,alloc=2m,lock=10ms,file=profile.jfr
 ```

-### Multi-Event Profiling with the --all Flag
+### Multi-event profiling using `--all`

-The `--all` parameter offers a way to simultaneously enable predefined collection of common profiling events.
-By default, using `--all` activates profiling for `cpu`, `wall`, `alloc`, `live`, `lock` and `nativemem`.
+The `--all` flag offers a way to simultaneously enable predefined collection of common profiling events.
+By default, `--all` activates profiling for `cpu`, `wall`, `alloc`, `live`, `lock` and `nativemem`.

-**Important Consideration**
+**Important consideration**

-While the `--all` flag can be useful for development environments to get a wide overview, it is not recommended to enable this in production (especially for continuous profiling).
-Users should select carefully what to profile and with what settings.
+While the `--all` flag can be useful for development environments to get a wide overview, it is not recommended to enable this in production, especially for continuous profiling.
+Users are invited to select carefully what to profile and with what settings.

 **Sample command:**